 4. Youth leaders must know how to run a meeting.

 According to Patrick Lencioni in Death By Meeting, youth workers should hold three types of meetings.

 - Weekly tactical meetings (one to two hours)

 - Monthly strategic meetings (two to eight hours)

 Youth leaders must know how to wrap up meetings and draw conclusions.
 They need to set the time and agenda for the next meeting.
 Then they must direct individuals to carry out certain tasks as a result of decisions made at meetings.

 The single biggest structural problem facing leaders of meetings is the tendency to throw every type of issue that needs to be discussed into the same meeting, like a bad stew with too many random ingredients. –Patrick Lencioni

-5. Youth pastors must know how to lead under senior authority.
-Youth pastors have to learn how to stay under authority.
-Youth pastors are more entrepreneurial and mavericks by nature, so it is more difficult for youth pastors to obey and sit under senior leadership.
-Submitting under senior leadership is not a sign of weakness and conformity but rather a demonstration of obeying God’s authoritarian structure for His church.
-One of the best senior pastors in America, Andy Stanley says to youth pastors:
+Learning how to stay under authority is key.
+Youth pastors are entrepreneurial and mavericks by nature.
+So it’s more difficult for them to obey and sit under senior leadership.
+But submitting isn’t a sign of weakness and conformity.
+Rather, it’s a demonstration of obeying God’s authoritarian structure for His church.

 One of America’s best senior pastors, Andy Stanley, tells youth pastors: You will never be over authority if you don’t know how to be under authority.